jrroosevelt/VS2PCG/game_modes.md

 If it wounds the defending main character, KO that main character.
 If it fails to wound the defending main character, KO the **Infiltrator**, the first time each of those characters attacks Player B's main character this game, Player A must announce that it (and all copies of it owned by the relevant player) has that power.
 This announcement happens before any effects (such as **Bodyguard**) trigger from starting the attack.

+## Story Mode: Death of a Loved One

 ## Story Mode: Galactic Game
 To build a **Patchwork Planet**, take nine locations - one of each of the six Basic types, one "wild" Special Location for each main character, and one random Special Location that doesn't produce power symbols (like Wakanda).
 (If a main character doesn't have a "wile" they choose a specific Basic Location.)